bcgov/mds/USAGE.md

 ```
 .\mds.ps1
 ```
-If you have run the above script, you should be ready to proceed to "Developing with MDS"
+If you have run the above script, you should be ready to proceed to "Generating Test Data"

 1. Rebuild all your images to have the new envt.